MadebyMonkeys/mbmcss/README.md

 # mbmcss

-SASS based OCSS framework built for scaling
+A scalable and maintainable design agnostic framework built with SASS